 If you are considering a new leadership position, how do you begin to wrap your arms around the workplace culture and determine if the opportunity would be an ideal fit for you?
 Neither candidates nor institutional stakeholders want to wade through a search process without some prospect of finding a good fit.
-Drawing on 26 years of experience providing executive search services to colleges and universities nationwide, Spelman Johnson has assembled a list of five factors that impact organizational culture and fit.
+Drawing on many years of experience providing executive search services to colleges, universities, and organizations nationwide, Spelman Johnson has assembled a list of five factors that impact organizational culture and fit.
 Keep these in mind as you evaluate new opportunities.
 Doing so will likely put you on a fast track to success.

 Whether you are conducting your due diligence prior to applying or have already advanced to an interview, pay close attention to what people affiliated with the institution have to say.
 Listen carefully to determine if everyone speaks a common language with regards to how they describe the institution, division or department.
 Are descriptions consistent?
 Do people—regardless of their position of responsibility—use many of the same adjectives and descriptors in outlining the general work atmosphere, values, mission and operational philosophy?
 Keep an honest account and evaluate how your career journey to date aligns with these same factors.
 A one-to-one match isn’t generally required, but some facet of an institution that resonates with your own experience—educational preparation and/or professional work history—will allow others to more readily project you as a successful candidate in the position and should add to your own confidence that you would thrive in a similar institution.